Titusz1928/ArduinoVisualizer/README.md

-Project Requirements
+# Arduino Image Visualizer

+## Introduction
+This project provides a web-based interface to visualize images on an Arduino board.
+It allows you to upload images, convert them into binary formats compatible with Arduino EEPROM, and send them to the board for display.

+## Prerequisites
-To run this project, you will need the following:
+To run this project, you need the following:

-An Arduino board
+- An Arduino board
-Arduino IDE
+- Arduino IDE
-Python IDE (e.g., PyCharm)
+- Python IDE (e.g., PyCharm)

-Getting Started
-Upload Arduino Script:
+## Setup Instructions
+1. **Upload Arduino Script**:

-First, upload the Arduino script to your Arduino board using the Arduino IDE.
+   - Upload the Arduino script provided (`arduino_file.ino`) to your Arduino board using the Arduino IDE.
-Create Python Environment:

-Set up the Python environment by installing the required packages listed in requirements.txt. bash
-Copy code
+2. **Set Up Python Environment**:
+   - Create a Python virtual environment using the `requirements.txt` file provided:

+     ```bash
+     python -m venv venv
+     source venv/bin/activate  # For Linux/macOS
+     venv\Scripts\activate      # For Windows
      pip install -r requirements.txt
-Start the Server:
+     ```

+3. **Start the Server**:
-Launch the Flask server using the following command: bash
+   - Start the Flask server by running the following command:

-Copy code
+     ```bash
-flask --app server run --host=0.0.0.0 --debugger --port 4000 Access the Application:
+     flask --app server run --host=0.0.0.0 --debugger --port 4000
+     ```

+4. **Access the Application**:
-Navigate to the provided URL to access the application.
+   - Open a web browser and navigate to [http://localhost:4000](http://localhost:4000) to access the application.
-Helpful Tips
+   - Or access it through other devices with the other link.

+## Usage Notes
-Arduino Operations: Operations involving the Arduino may take some time.
-You can disable LED notifications if you do not have an LED available.
+- **Arduino Operations**: Operations involving the Arduino may take a considerable amount of time.
+Each operation completion is signaled with an LED blink.

-File Management:
+- **LED Functionality**: If you don't have an LED, you can disable the LED function in the Arduino script.

-When deleting or renaming files, ensure that you manage all three related files:
+- **File Management**: When deleting or renaming files, ensure you update all related files:
-/static/images/drawings/example.png
-/static/binfiles/example.txt
-/static/decfiles/example.txt
-Error Handling:
+  - `/static/images/drawings/example.png`
+  - `/static/binfiles/example.txt`
+  - `/static/decfiles/example.txt`

+## Troubleshooting
-If you see the message "An error occurred: [Errno 2] No such file or directory: '../binfiles/drawing.txt'" when starting the server, it is not a critical issue but may require investigation to resolve.
+- If the message "An error occurred: [Errno 2] No such file or directory: '../binfiles/drawing.txt'" appears when starting the server, it's not critical but may require investigation.

+## Contributions
+Contributions and improvements to this project are welcome.
+Please fork the repository, make your changes, and submit a pull request.